 Who made and designed the Georgian bow-fronted chest of drawers?

 Along with Thomas Chippendale, Thomas Sheraton and Robert Adam, George Hepplewhite was one of the masters of Georgian design.
 Little is known of the man himself, but he is believed to have served his apprenticeship at Gillows of Lancaster, before setting up as a cabinetmaker in London.
 A contemporary of Chippendale, he died in 1786 (seven years after Chippendale), but it wasn’t until 1788 that his widow, Alice, posthumously published The Cabinet-Maker and Upholsterer’s Guide featuring almost 300 of his designs.
 The Hepplewhite style is graceful and elegant, favouring geometric shapes and straight or tapered legs.
 Common decorative motifs were swags, feathers, urns and wheatsheaves.
 One of his best-known designs is the shield-back chair, but he also popularised the short chest of drawers and the sideboard.

 For understated country elegance, pair the lovely patina of Georgian mahogany with exposed beams and whitewashed walls.
-In the room above, the chest adds a hint of luxury to the rustic scheme, while splashes of blue pull the look together.
+In this room, the chest adds a hint of luxury to the rustic scheme, while splashes of blue pull the look together.

 Red was a popular choice for walls in the Victorian era, during which these chests continued to be produced.
-Show off your statement piece of furniture, in an equally statement hall, painted, like this one, in Blazer Modern Emulsion, £45 per 2.5l, by Farrow & Ball.
+Show off your statement piece of furniture, in an equally statement hall, painted, like this one, in Blazer Modern Emulsion by Farrow & Ball.

 Georgian furniture has never been more popular!
 Here we explain how to buy a real Georgian piece, and the best antiques dealers to buy from.